-A working group representing the whole emergency team (docs, nurses, PA/NP, EMT-P) began a three year project to develop what was to grow into the CALS curriculum, and that today has evolved into the CALS Program.
-The first CALS Course was conducted in 1996 by this grassroots coalition of volunteer health care providers, with the goal of improving patient care and outcomes in rural settings.
+A working group representing the whole emergency team (physicians, nurses, PA/NP, EMT-P) began a three-year project to develop what was to grow into the CALS curriculum and that today has evolved into the CALS Program.
+The first CALS course was conducted in 1996 by this grassroots coalition of volunteer health care providers with the goal of improving patient care and outcomes in rural settings.

-Now in its nineteenth year of providing emergency care training, the CALS Program has active affiliate programs in three states (Minnesota, Wisconsin, and Montana) and has hosted courses in ten states, three Canadian provinces and nine countries.
-The CALS Program extends its reach by training all US embassy medical personnel around the globe for the Department of State.
-In December 2014 CALS was pleased to provide its 300th CALS Provider Course in Minnesota.
+Now in its 22nd year of providing emergency care training, the CALS Program has active affiliate programs in three states (Minnesota, Wisconsin and Montana) and has hosted courses in 10 states, three Canadian provinces and nine countries.
+The CALS Program extends its reach by training all United States embassy medical personnel around the globe for the Department of State.
+In December 2014, CALS was pleased to provide its 300th CALS Provider Course in Minnesota.

 CALS Certificate Extension---Response to COVID 19 Comprehensive Advanced Life Support (CALS) Program continues to monitor the effects of the COVID 19 pandemic and is modifying operations as necessary to accommodate the new and evolving demands being placed on...read more